US envoy Bill Richardson: North Korea 'making progress'

 "North Korea has the right to use nuclear power for peaceful purposes, but also at the same time must allow IAEA inspectors in," Foreign Ministry spokeswoman Jiang Yu said.

-"All parties should realise that artillery fire and military force cannot solve the issues on the peninsula, and dialogue and co-operation are the only correct approaches."'Deeds not words'
+"All parties should realise that artillery fire and military force cannot solve the issues on the peninsula, and dialogue and co-operation are the only correct approaches."

 Bill Richardson has emphasised that his visit to North Korea - at a time of very high tension on the Korean peninsula - was in an unofficial capacity.